-NURSING 504.
-ADVANCED ROLE DEVELOPMENT IN NURSING
+NSG 504.
+ADVANCED ROLE DEVELOPMENT IN NURSING THREE CREDITS

 Examines the role development process and its applicability to the advanced practice role in nursing.
 The historical, theoretical, and conceptual basis of role development, advanced practice, and evaluation are explored.
 A framework for practice, which includes the sub-roles of direct care provider, educator, researcher, manager and consultant, is examined.

-Prerequisite: Graduate Standing.
+Prerequisite: Graduate Standing r lelequisile.
+Glaudale Standlig

-NURSING 505.
+NSG 505.
 HEALTH CARE POLICY AND MODELS OF CARE